NIA Intensifies Probe into Pahalgam Terror Attack | Law-Order

 - India

-The National Investigation Agency (NIA) has assumed control of the investigation into the tragic Pahalgam terror attack that left 26 people dead, according to officials on Sunday.
+The National Investigation Agency (NIA) has officially assumed control of the investigation into the Pahalgam terrorist attack, which claimed 26 lives.
+The agency is diligently searching for evidence and interrogating eyewitnesses to dismantle the terror conspiracy.

-An Inspector General of Police, supported by a Deputy Inspector General and a Superintendent of Police, is leading the anti-terror agency teams.
-These teams are meticulously questioning eyewitnesses to reconstruct the events of Tuesday's attack in Baisaran valley, Pahalgam, Jammu and Kashmir.
+Following directives from the Union Ministry of Home Affairs, a case was registered in Jammu.
+Multiple NIA teams, including one led by an Inspector General, have been dispatched to the site, working closely with local police.

-The investigators, aided by forensic experts, are scrutinizing entry and exit points, and the entire area for evidence to uncover the terrorists' methods, all while the nation reels from one of the deadliest attacks in the region.
+The NIA is meticulously examining entry and exit points at the scene, aided by forensic experts, to uncover clues to the terrorists' modus operandi.
+Eyewitnesses are being interrogated in detail to reconstruct the tragic sequence of events.

 (With inputs from agencies.)